top of page

 For good and valuable consideration, including the mutual covenants in this Agreement, the receipt and sufficiency of which are hereby acknowledged, the parties agree as follows.

-1.4 Authority.
-Customer acknowledges that provision of the Service involves 360 Privacy using a mixture of automated and manual means to discover and request the removal of Customer’s personal information from third party websites.
-Customer hereby appoints 360 Privacy as Customer’s agent with the authority necessary to provide the Service, including the right to request removal of Customer’s personal information from website operated by third parties, the right to create end user accounts in Customer’s name with such websites when reasonably necessary for the discovery or removal of Customer’s personal information and the right to create an e-mail account in Customer’s name for use in connection with the foregoing.
-For the avoidance of doubt, 360 Privacy has no authority to act on Customer’s behalf in any matter or manner in any way not expressly authorized under the foregoing.
+1.5 Authority.
+Client acknowledges that provision of the Service involves 360 Privacy using a mixture of automated and manual means to discover and request the removal of Client’s personal information from third party websites.
+Client hereby appoints 360 Privacy as Client’s agent with the authority necessary to provide the Service, including the right to request removal of Client’s personal information from website operated by third parties, the right to create end user accounts in Client’s name with such websites when reasonably necessary for the discovery or removal of Client’s personal information and the right to create an e-mail account in Client’s name for use in connection with the foregoing.
+For the avoidance of doubt, 360 Privacy has no authority to act on Client’s behalf in any matter or manner in any way not expressly authorized under the foregoing.

-1.5 Restrictions.
-Customer shall not, directly or indirectly, (i) reverse engineer, decompile, disassemble or otherwise attempt to discover the object code, source code or underlying ideas or algorithms of the 360 Privacy Technology; (ii) modify, translate, or create derivative works based on any 360 Privacy Technology; (iii) rent, lease, distribute, sell, resell, assign, or otherwise transfer Customer’s rights to receive the Service; (iv) use the Service for the benefit of any person or entity other than Customer; (v) impersonate any other person in connection with Customer’s registration for and use of the Service; (vi) remove any proprietary notices from any reports or content Customer receives through the Service; or (vii) publish or disclose to third parties any evaluation of the Service without 360 Privacy’s prior written consent.
+1.6 Use Restrictions.
+Client shall not (and shall not allow any third party to), directly or indirectly, (i) reverse engineer, decompile, disassemble, decrypt, or otherwise attempt to discover the object code, source code or underlying ideas or algorithms of any Service; (ii) modify, translate, or create derivative works based on any 360 Privacy Technology; (iii) rent, lease, lend, distribute, sell, resell, assign, or otherwise transfer or make available any Service to a person other than as permitted by this Agreement and the applicable Order; (iv) use the Service for the benefit of any person or entity other than Client and the Authorized Users, whether for timesharing, service bureau, or other purposes; (v) impersonate any other person in connection with Client’s registration for and use of the Service; (vi) remove any product identification or proprietary-rights notices from any Service reports or the then-current 360 Privacy user guides and manuals for use of the Service designated by 360 Privacy (“Documentation”); (vii) modify, or create derivative works of, any Service; (viii) use the Service in a manner not consistent with the Documentation; (ix) publish or disclose to third parties any evaluation of the Service without 360 Privacy’s prior written consent; or (x) otherwise use any Service except as expressly provided in this Agreement.

 2. FEES AND PAYMENT.

-Customer shall defend 360 Privacy and its affiliates, licensors, data providers, successors and assigns (and its and their officers, directors, employees, contractors and agents) (collectively “360 Privacy Indemnified Parties”) from and against any and all claims, actions, demands, and proceedings (each a “Claim”) and indemnify and hold the 360 Privacy Indemnified Parties harmless from losses, liabilities, damages, settlements, expenses, fines, penalties, judgments and costs (including, without limitation, attorneys’ fees and court costs) which arise out of or relate to: (a) Customer’s receipt of the Service (other than claims arising from 360 Privacy’s breach of this Agreement, gross negligence or willful misconduct); (b) any breach or alleged breach by Customer of any of Customer’s covenants, representations or warranties set forth in this Agreement; (c) Customer’s breach of any applicable law or regulation in connection with Customer’s use of the Service or Technology; or (d) any alleged infringement or misappropriation of any third-party intellectual property rights based on any modifications to the Technology made by Customer or Customer’s use of the Service or Technology other than as directed by 360 Privacy.
-Customer shall not settle any Claim for which defense is sought under this Section 4 without the prior written approval of 360 Privacy, which approval shall not be unreasonably withheld or delayed.
+a)By Client.
+Client shall indemnify, defend, and harmless 360 Privacy and its affiliates, licensors, data providers, successors, and assigns (and its and their officers, directors, employees, contractors, and agents) (collectively “360 Privacy Indemnitee”) from and against any and all liabilities, losses, damages, deficiencies, penalties, levies, fines, judgments, settlements, costs and expenses (including reasonable attorneys’ fees and expenses) (collectively, “Losses”) incurred by a 360 Privacy Indemnitee based upon or arising out of any third-party claim, allegation, demand, suit, or proceeding (each, a “Claim”) made or brought against any 360 Privacy Indemnitee with respect to: (a) Client’s gross negligence or willful misconduct related to the receipt of the Services; (b) any breach or alleged breach by Client of any of Client’s covenants, representations or warranties set forth in this Agreement; (c) Client’s breach of any applicable law or regulation in connection with Client’s use of the Service or the Solution; (d) any Client Property or any other information supplied by Client or its agents to 360 Privacy; or (e) any alleged infringement or misappropriation of any third-party intellectual property rights based on any modifications to the Solution made by Client or Client’s use of the Service or Solution other than as directed by 360 Privacy.
+The Client shall not settle any Claim for which defense is sought under this Section 4 without the prior written approval of 360 Privacy, which approval shall not be unreasonably withheld or delayed.

 5. PROPRIETARY RIGHTS.